sphinx-doc/sphinx/doc/man/sphinx-build.rst

 Deprecation Warnings
 --------------------

-If any deprecation warning like ``RemovedInSphinxXXXWarning`` are displayed when building a user's document, some Sphinx extension is using deprecated features.
+If any deprecation warnings like ``RemovedInSphinxXXXWarning`` are displayed when building a user's document, some Sphinx extension is using deprecated features.
 In that case, please report it to author of the extension.